 1. A total of 65 quarter units of graduate credit with at least 35 units in courses numbered above 500.
-A maximum of fifteen graduate units may be transferred from an approved college or university.
+Fifteen graduate units may be transferred from an approved college or university.
 The required distribution of courses is listed under "curriculum requirements."
-Approved alternatives to suggested specific courses must be cleared through the graduate coordinating committee of the Division of Religion.